Serving the whole person: mind, body, and spirit

-We know that individuals with intellectual disabilities must work harder to retain what that they learned through their school years.
+We know that individuals with intellectual disabilities must work harder to retain what they learned through their school years.
 Education must be reinforced throughout their lifespan.
 At Pathways, students practice their math through individualized and group lessons, often focusing on money management and smart spending.
-Students get to grow their own vegetables in our garden that we use during our cooking lessons, discuss current events from around the world, and explore the many reasons why and how things happen.
+Students also discuss current events from around the world and explore the many reasons why and how things happen and more.

 As a Christian organization, volunteering is an important way our students get to show others the love of Jesus.
-Each week, students invest their time serving the Tulsa community visiting with residents of assisted living centers, sorting through food donations at the food bank, reading to preschoolers, and more.
+Each week, students invest their time serving the Tulsa community by sorting food donations at the food bank, dropping off food to families through Meals on Wheels, and more.
 Volunteering provides students with opportunities to engage with more members of our community and practice important life skills while helping Tulsans in need.

 - Have been diagnosed with a physical, emotional or intellectual disability.

-- Have the ability to care for personal needs and does not require one-on-one assistance.
+- Have the ability to care for personal needs and does not require one-on-one assistance (for in-person classes).

-- Be able to administer required medications independently.
+- Be able to administer required medications independently (for in-person classes).

-- Not exhibit behavior that would be harmful to the applicant or others or disruptive to other students and teachers in the classroom.
+- Not exhibit behavior that would be harmful to the applicant or others or disruptive to other students and teachers in the classroom (for in-person classes).